thehyve/transmart-core/docs/proteomics.md

 Format expectations:

-- The first column has to be named `REF_ID` and contain a row identifier.
+- The first column has to be named `ID_REF` and contain a row identifier.
 The row identifier has to match the `probesetID` from the related platform.
 - The rest of the columns have to be intensities.
 There must not be other columns in the file.
 - The header names for the intensities columns have to match the `sample_cd` values of the subject sample mapping file.